Skip links

 Learning How to Meditate During Recovery

-When you are in recovery for an addiction, you can take meditation for drug recovery classes.
+When you are in recovery from an addiction, you can take meditation for drug recovery classes.
 There are many ways that you can learn how to meditate.
 Ask your healthcare provider if they offer this in their inpatient addiction treatment centre.
 If you want to start immediately, there are easy steps to do it.
 Let’s take a look at them.

 • Find a place that is quiet so you won’t be distracted.